Department of Agriculture

 - Grain sorghum is planted for harvest as grain and is a hybrid seed type; and

-- Soybeans are planted for harvest as beans.
+- Soybeans are planted for harvest as soybeans for grain or seed.

 - Insurance Period

 Coverage begins at the later of when we accept your application or the date when the crop is planted and ends with the earliest occurrence of one of the following:

 - Total destruction of the crop;

 - Abandonment of the crop;